Print Page

 • Breastfeeding’s associated protection against being obese and overweight — major risk factors in adult diseases — buys your baby girl or boy extra protection against developing certain cancers as an adult.
 (7)

-“Along with a healthy diet, a toxin-free environment and regular exercise, breastfeeding is a lifestyle decision that can reduce your and your baby daughter’s risk of breast cancer.
-If you are planning on starting a family or currently expecting, the (name of breast cancer) organization strongly recommends that you get the facts about how to get off to a good start with breastfeeding, and arm yourself with the resources to overcome any challenges and beat any booby traps™.
+“Along with a healthy diet, a toxin-free environment and regular exercise, breastfeeding can reduce your and your baby daughter’s risk of breast cancer.
+If you are planning on starting a family or are currently expecting, the (name of breast cancer) organization strongly recommends that you get the facts about how to get off to a good start with breastfeeding, and arm yourself with the resources to overcome any challenges and beat any booby traps™.
 The longer you breastfeed, the better for you and your baby, but any breastfeeding is better than none!
-In the abscence of breastfeeding, pumped or donated human milk is the next best substitute. ”
+In the abscence of breastfeeding, pumped or donated human milk is the next best substitute. “

 Best for Babes Breast Cancer Organization Alliance–coming soon!